goldenguy00/ror2skillsplusplus/README.md

 ## Have a suggestion?
 If you have a suggestion you can log it through [project's GitLab issue tracker](https://gitlab.com/cwmlolzlz/ror2skillsplusplus/-/issues/new?issuable_template=skill_suggestion).

-You can also message me on the [community discord](https://discord.gg/5MbXZvd) with a bug report or suggestion and I can create it on your behalf.
+You can also ping me on the [community discord](https://discord.gg/5MbXZvd) or message me directoy. with a bug report or suggestions.

+# Special thanks

+A very special thanks to the following people.
+They have been amazing people providing feedback and bug reports for the mod

+- K'Not Devourer of Worlds
+- Maxi
+- TEA